 In September / October 2016, we had the amazing opportunity to travel to South Australia to interview people on country about their thoughts on the proposed State and Federal Nuclear Waste Dumps.
-Below are a few of the responses: Regina McKenzie, Vince Coulthard, Karina Lester, with many more to come...
-Our film, 'Protecting Country', will be completed in March / April 2017.
-In the meantime, stay tuned for more updates or go to our blog on this website: http://www.magalimcduffie.com/travels/
+The State proposal for an international waste dump has now been shelved, but there is still a national proposal for a low to intermediate level dump right in the middle of the Flinders Ranges...
+Below are a few of the responses: Regina McKenzie, Vince Coulthard, Karina Lester, Bruce Hammond, Tauto Sansbury, and Sharpie Coulthard.
+Our 35-minute documentary, 'Protecting Country', is now completed, and travelling from Canberra to Broome from 17th of July onwards.
+Stay tuned for more updates on screenings at www.ngikalikarra.org, and https://www.facebook.com/protectingcountryfilm/

 In August 2016 we were privileged to interview Yawuru Traditional Owner Micklo Corpus about his protracted fight to save his country in the Kimberley region of Western Australia, by camping on his land to prevent Buru Energy from fracking in the area.
 An incredible, inspirational man...
 You can see his story here: https://www.youtube.com/watch?v=ysS-NqEULkw

 On July 27th 2016 I was privileged to interview Human Rights Campaigner Gerry Georgatos, about the grim reality faced by Aboriginal people in Australia today: the statistics of incarceration, youth suicide, abuses and injustices are an abomination in the 12th richest country in the world - time for Australians to rise up as a nation!